 Phase 1 – visual and audio artworks on the library end of the hoarding – February and March 2021

-Phase 3 – if we achieve our Spacehive crowdfunding backing, a summer of events by writers, poets and many others – Summer 2021
+Phase 3 – a series of occasional events by writers, poets and others – Summer – Autumn 2021 (dependent on receiving funding)